Caribbean Citizenship by Investment Lawyer: An Investor’s Guide

 • St Lucia

-All five programs allow investors to obtain Caribbean citizenship and a second passport in exchange for substantial economic contributions to the nation’s economy.
+All five programs allow investors to obtain Caribbean citizenship by investment and a second passport in exchange for substantial economic contributions to the nation’s economy.
 The investment requirements include a foreign investment in one of several options:

 • Government fund contribution